imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 print(fruits[1:3])
 ["orange","apple","kiwi"]
 ```
-It can also return the values from mid of index to end of index by without specifying the the end of index from the list.
+It can also return the values from mid to the end of the index by without specifying the end of the index from the list.

 ```
 print(fruits[2:])
 ["apple","kiwi","mango"]
 ```

-Simlarly from start to end.
+Similarly from start to end.

 ```
 print(fruits[:-2])
 [banana","orange","apple","kiwi"]
 ```
-To change values in list
+To change values in the list.

 ```
 fruits = ["banana","orange","apple","kiwi","mango"]